GDPR after the Deadline: The Emerging Challenges Tied to Information Privacy and Security

-The GDPR’s May 25, 2018 deadline set in motion a mad compliance and security scramble not only for European companies, but also for any company doing business in Europe or with European customers.
+The GDPR’s May 25, 2018 deadline resulted in a mad compliance and security scramble, not only for European companies but also for any company doing business in Europe or with European customers.

 We just published a new market research report on GDPR.
 The purpose of this survey of 262 executives was to quantify – as close to the May 25th deadline as possible – the following three key issues related to GDPR:

-- How do organizations view the emerging challenges tied to information privacy and security, and whom have they charged with this task?
+- How do organizations view the emerging challenges tied to information privacy and security, and who have they charged with this task?

-- What kinds of special pain points does unstructured information (i.e., content) raise in GDPR compliance efforts, and which core IIM technologies do organizations see as critical to their efforts?
+- What kinds of special pain points do unstructured information (i.e., content) raise in GDPR compliance efforts, and which core IIM technologies do organizations see as critical to their efforts?

 But the impact of GDPR really goes beyond the immediate need to be compliant.
 The GDPR reflects an emerging consensus that the rules and practices and technologies used to manage the security and privacy of personal information need to evolve to reflect the explosive growth of this information and the increasing sophistication of the tools to manage it.

 Information privacy is still an afterthought for most organizations.
 Only 36% of organizations have a dedicated privacy function – a key factor in determining accountability.
 The other 64% either lodge responsibility in another function or have no privacy function to speak of.

 For nearly 40% of organizations, the primary reason to focus on GDPR is that they have to- it’s a legal obligation.
 Missing from this fairly practical calculus is the fact that a strategic and focused approach to information management and information governance is not just good hygiene – it sets the stage for machine learning and artificial intelligence.